Certification of Bottleneck Task Assignment with Shortest Path Criteria: Shortest Bottleneck Path

-We use an edge removal algorithm introduced in~\cite{Khoo2022TAC} to implement ${\tt BottleneckAssignment}$ but any other method to solve a \ac{bap}, see \cite{Pentico2007EJoOR}, can be used.
+We use an edge removal algorithm introduced in~\cite{Khoo2023TAC} to implement ${\tt BottleneckAssignment}$ but any other approach to solve a \ac{bap}, see \cite{Burkard2012Book}, can be used.
 To implement ${\tt AllowableIntervals}$ we use the method derived in \cite{Michael2022EJOR}.
-It computes the lexicographic maximal family of intervals that are allowable for a given family of weights and a corresponding bottleneck assignment.
-The formal requirements for ${\tt AllowableIntervals}$ are summarised in the following. \begin{req} The complexity of ${\tt AllowableIntervals}$ is polynomial in the number of agents.
-Furthermore, $\Lambda$ is allowable with respect to $\Pi$ for $W$ according to Definition~\ref{defn:allowableIntervals}. \end{req}
+This method performs a sensitivity analysis to determine how much every weight can independently be altered while guaranteeing that a considered optimising assignment remains optimal.
+As an output, it produces the lexicographic maximal family of intervals that are allowable relative to a given assignment and weights according to Definition~\ref{defn:allowablePerturbations}.